Missouri opens hay, water programs for farmers amid drought

 Missouri farmers suffering from intense droughts across the state will be able to hay and pump water from some state land through new relief programs announced Monday by Gov. Mike Parson.

 Farmers will have access to water at 28 conservation areas and five state parks in northern and mid-Missouri, where the drought is hitting the hardest.
-The state also opened a lottery for haying on nearly 900 acres of Missouri State Parks land.
+The state also opened a lottery that will allow 16 farmers to hay on nearly 900 acres of Missouri State Parks land.

 The programs are aimed at helping farmers get by in face of below-average rainfall in the state since winter.
 The U.S. Drought Monitor map shows that nearly all of Missouri is experiencing drought, with several counties in the northwestern part of the state facing "exceptional" conditions — the most dire classification assigned by the monitor.